What’s a Renewable Energy Park?

 Will Robbins Passage remain open for recreational boat and other uses?

-Based on specialist modelling, feedback from the community and innovative design, we’ve developed a solution that is now all bridge (earlier designs which were a combination of causeway and bridge).
+Based on specialist modelling, feedback from the community and innovative design, we’ve developed an all-bridge solution (earlier designs which were a combination of causeway and bridge).

 The bridge will: